Term

 caution

 While RBF can be useful, it can also be abused.
-If a transaction is sent with RBF enabled, the receiver should wait for at least a few confirmations to ensure the transaction won't be replaced.
-This introduces concerns about transaction malleability and double-spending risks.
-Merchants accepting 0-confirmation transactions are particularly vulnerable to RBF-enabled payments.
-Bitcoin Cash took a different approach by removing RBF and focusing on reliable 0-confirmation transactions for point-of-sale and everyday payments.
+If a transaction is sent with RBF enabled, the receiver should wait for confirmations to ensure the transaction won't be replaced.
+This raises double-spend risk for 0‑conf commerce.
+Merchants accepting 0‑confirmation payments are particularly vulnerable when RBF is used.
+Bitcoin Cash took a different approach and does not implement RBF, focusing instead on reliable 0‑conf payments for point‑of‑sale and everyday transactions.

 RBF Abuse